Should I Roll My Old Car Loan Into My New One?

 If you still owe money on the car loan once you sell it, you will then need to contact your bank and work out a way to transfer the loan into an individual loan or come up with the money to pay the difference.
 Then once you sell the car, you will transfer the title over to the new owner.

 The best option when you need to purchase a car is to pay entirely in cash.
-However, that may not always be possible for everyone.
+However, that may not always be possible.
+If you do have to finance the car, though, make sure you can afford the payments in your budget with room to spare.

-One of the most common issues people run into when buying a new car is that they stretched too much and bought a car they can’t afford.
+One of the most common issues people run into when buying a new car is that they stretched too much and bought a car they couldn’t really afford.
 As a result, their monthly car payments are too much and are causing them to struggle financially.

-Before you even go car shopping, you should determine how much you can afford to pay each month, keeping it so your total debt load (including your rent and house payment) is less than 30% of your monthly income.
+Before you even go car shopping, determine how much you can afford to pay each month, keeping it so your total debt load (including your rent and house payment) is less than 30 percent of your monthly income.
 Ideally, you should be able to pay off your car in three years.

-Additionally, you may be better off if you find your own financing for the car, rather than use the dealer financing.
+You may be better off if you find your own financing for the car, rather than using the dealer financing.
 You may be able to find a better interest rate, particularly if you are buying a used car.

-You can contact the credit union to get pre-approved before you begin car shopping.
-This will let you know what your price range should be.
+Credit unions and small banks often offer better interest rates on car loans, especially to repeat customers.
+You can contact the credit union to get pre-approved for a certain amount before you begin car shopping.
+This will help you decide what your price range should be.

 Negotiate the Best Possible Price

 Don’t be afraid to negotiate the price with the car dealer before you buy the car.
-Prices of cars are negotiable, and you may be able to negotiate the down payment amount, interest rate, or other terms.
+Prices of cars are definitely negotiable, and you may be able to negotiate the down payment amount, interest rate, or other terms.
+If you hate to haggle, check the car prices at a no-haggle dealer such as CarMax and compare them to check if they can offer you the best price.

 Avoid an Impulse Purchase